faza-dev/faza-dev/README.md

 ## Hi there 👋
-I'm Zein, founder of faza-dev team. we are from malang east java Indonesia.
+I'm Zein, founder of faza-dev team.
+We are from malang east java Indonesia.

 a simple description about us
 🚀 Full-stack dev on a journey